US military video purports to show arms smuggling off Yemen

 - New law to make California first state to end bail

+“The guided-missile destroyer USS Jason Dunham . conducted a flag verification boarding aboard a dhow and skiff in accordance with customary international law, finding both vessels to be stateless, and over 1,000 weapons aboard the skiff,” a caption for the video reads.

+The U.S. military did not offer a location for the seizure in the Gulf of Aden, which has Yemen to its north and Somalia to its south.
+Smuggling of drugs, weapons and charcoal into and out of Somalia by criminal gangs and militant groups remains common.

-In early 2016, U.S.-allied warships in the region similarly stopped three dhows, traditional ships that ferry cargo in the Persian Gulf.
-The dhows carried thousands of Kalashnikov assault rifles as well as sniper rifles, machine guns, rocket-propelled grenade launchers, anti-tank missiles and other weapons believed bound for Yemen.
+The 5th Fleet repeatedly has accused Iran of smuggling arms via the sea to Yemen’s Shiite Houthi rebels.
+It points to seizures over a four-week period in early 2016, when coalition warships stopped three dhows in the Arabian Sea.
+The dhows carried thousands of Kalashnikov assault rifles as well as sniper rifles, machine guns, rocket-propelled grenade launchers, anti-tank missiles and other weapons.

+One dhow carried 2,000 new assault rifles with serial numbers in sequential order, suggesting they came from a national stockpile, a report by the group Conflict Armament Research said.
+The rocket-propelled grenade launchers also bore hallmarks of being manufactured in Iran, the group said.